 Franzen speaks for a growing group of people worn down by the far-reaching damage we are doing to our world, who see climate change in apocalyptic terms, a phenomenon very likely to end human civilization as we know it.

 So do we need to look Greta Thunberg and our other children in the eyes and say, sorry, but you need to be realistic?
 That a transition to a 100% clean energy economy is just not going to happen fast enough?
 That the global economy will soon collapse and billions of people will be homeless?
 Tell them, forget aggressive measures to cut emissions like the Green New Deal, focus instead on social adaptation?

 Climate despair is gaining dangerous traction among people who understand the profound moment in which we are living.
 But Franzen is wrong on the science, wrong on the impacts of two degree warming, and wrong on what it will take to stabilize the climate.
 And this is precisely the wrong historical moment to abandon belief in a finer future.
 Climate solutions are now cheaper then fossil fuels, and getting cheaper.
+People are embracing programs and initiatives around environmental education.
 It lies within our grasp to rewire the world with clean energy.
 Doing so in the next decade will deeply impact the lives not only of our children and grandchildren, but indeed, every human being and living creature who will walk the face of the planet, from now until the end of time.

 Is it too Late to Stop Global Warming?

 NASA scientist Jim Hansen introduced the “too late” language about climate change in 2005, arguing that “We have to stabilize emissions of carbon dioxide within a decade, or temperatures will warm by more than one degree [C].”
 We did not, and his prediction is now reality.
 Hansen also warned fifteen years ago, “we don’t have much time left”.